 *Rhiannon Giddens was born on this date in 1977.
-She is a Black Folk musician, composer, singer and bandleader.
+She is a Black Folk musician, composer, singer, and bandleader.

 Giddens is a native of Greensboro, North Carolina.
 Her white-European-American father (David Giddens) and her Black and Native-American mother (Deborah Jamieson) met as college students in Greensboro.
 She and her sister grew up in nearby rural Gibsonville.
-Giddens an alumna of the North Carolina School of Science and Mathematics and a 2000 graduate of Oberlin Conservatory at Oberlin College, where she studied opera.
+Giddens is an alumna of the North Carolina School of Science and Mathematics and a 2000 graduate of Oberlin Conservatory at Oberlin College, where she studied opera.

-She is a founding member of the country, blues and old-time music band Carolina Chocolate Drops, where she is the lead singer, fiddle player, and banjo player.
+She is a founding member of the country, blues, and old-time music band Carolina Chocolate Drops, where she is the lead singer, fiddle player, and banjo player.
 In addition to her work with the Grammy-winning Chocolate Drops, Giddens has released two solo albums: Tomorrow Is My Turn (2015) and Freedom Highway (2017).
 Her latest album, There Is No Other (2019), is a collaboration with Italian multi-instrumentalist Francesco Turrisi.
 She appears in the Smithsonian Folkways collection documenting Mike Seeger's final trip through Appalachia in 2009, Just Around The Bend: Survival and Revival in Southern Banjo Styles – Mike Seeger’s Last Documentary (2019).
-In 2014, she participated in the T Bone Burnett-produced project titled The New Basement Tapes along with several other musicians, which set a series of recently discovered Bob Dylan lyrics to newly composed music.
+In 2014, she participated in the T Bone Burnett-produced project titled The New Basement Tapes and several other musicians, which set a series of recently discovered Bob Dylan lyrics to newly composed music.

 Giddens married Irish musician Michael Laffan in 2007.
 They have a daughter born in 2009 and a son born in 2013; however, they had separated as of 2018.
 In 2019, Giddens was in a relationship with her musical partner Francesco Turrisi.
-They released an album together in May 2019, and as of 2020, they were still in a relationship and touring together.
+They released an album in May 2019, and as of 2020, they were still in a relationship and touring together.
 She has homes in Greensboro, North Carolina; Nashville, Tennessee; and Limerick, Ireland.

-For the 2020 Spoleto Festival USA, Giddens was commissioned to create an opera based on the autobiography of Omar Ibn Said, an enslaved Muslim-African man who was brought to Charleston, South Carolina in 1807.
-Giddens wrote the libretto and served as lead composer with help from co-composer Michael Abels.
+For the 2020 Spoleto Festival USA, Giddens was commissioned to create an opera based on the autobiography of Omar Ibn Said, an enslaved Muslim-African man brought to Charleston, South Carolina, in 1807.
+Giddens wrote the libretto and served as a lead composer with help from co-composer Michael Abels.
 Owing to the COVID-19 pandemic, the world premiere of Omar was postponed until 2021.
 In July 2020, Giddens was named Artistic Director of the cross-cultural music organization Silkroad (arts organization).
 The position had been vacant since 2017 when Silkroad's founder, Yo-Yo Ma, stepped down.